noir-lang/noir/docs/docs/dev_docs/debugging/sandbox-errors.md

 ## Archiver Errors

 - "L1 to L2 Message with key ${messageKey.toString()} not found in the confirmed messages store" - happens when the L1 to L2 message doesn't exist or is "pending", when the user has sent a message on L1 via the Inbox contract but it has yet to be included in an L2 block by the sequencer - user has to wait for sequencer to pick it up and the archiver to sync the respective L2 block.
-You can get the sequencer to pick it up by doing an arbitary transaction on L2 (eg send DAI to yourself).
+You can get the sequencer to pick it up by doing an arbitrary transaction on L2 (eg send DAI to yourself).
 This would give the sequencer a transaction to process and as a side effect it would look for any pending messages it should include.

 - "Unable to remove message: L1 to L2 Message with key ${messageKeyBigInt} not found in store" - happens when trying to confirm a non-existent pending message or cancelling such a message.
 Perhaps the sequencer has already confirmed the message?